 For Saturday, calm winds and temps in the middle teens should give everyone and ideal weekend for ice fishing.
 I was already getting great reports about the ice surface by noon on Thursday, so by this weekend, there are going to be tons of new places you can visit by truck, many of them haven't seen vehicle traffic all winter long.

 It's a sure bet that almost everyone who has plowed access roads will be breathing a sigh of relief this morning.
 Also certain, is that roads will now stabilize and improve for the weekend.
 So for now, I'm going to keep all of the updates about road accesses in it's own section.
-If you're looking for a quick update or new information about where to get on the lakes, Jump to the ice road conditions report here.
+If you're looking for a quick update or new information about where to get on the lakes.

 (2-18) On Lake of the Woods, Eric from Border View Lodge checked in with a report.
 Walleye fishing has been great.
 Rental houses that they have up beyond Knight Island are getting really good numbers of fish, mostly Sauger with an occasional Walleye or Tulibee mixed in.
 Clower to the lodge, 7 miles off of Pine, they are still "working over" the suspended Walleye.
 Fishing action has been spotty from house to house, but everyone is catching fish and Eric added that some of the houses have been absolutely crushing the Walleye.
 Almost every Walleye caught has been keeper size or larger with most of the fish have been running 15-17 inches and 20+ inch fish common.